 |FIN 218||BA 316*||BA 346|

-The initial course in both the major and the minor, BA 101 uses a functional approach to introduce students to the basic foundations of business: finance, management, accounting and marketing. (offered every term)
+The initial course in both the Business Minor and the Business Major, BA 101 uses a the business planning process and a functional approach to introduce students to the basic foundations of business including finance, management, accounting and marketing. (offered every term)

 The newest addition to the Business Minor series, FIN 218 topics include investments, budgets, real estate ownership, financial institutions, consumers’ credit, social security, stock market, mutual funds, and estate planning from the individual’s point of view. (offered every term)

-Essential topics in accounting and finance for business minors.
+Essential topics in accounting and finance for Business Minors.
 Reading and interpreting income statements and balance sheets, especially for small businesses.
 Forecasting to determine financing requirements.
-The use of techniques in time value of money to determine present values, loan payments, etc. Sources of business financing.
-Co-requisite: BA 101. (offered Fall & Spring)
+The use of techniques in time value of money to determine present values, loan payments and sources of business financing.
+Co-requisite or Pre-requisite: BA 101. (offered Fall & Spring)

 BA 316* - Essentials of Marketing (4)

 Essential topics in marketing for business minors.
 Students will be introduced to the basic concepts of marketing and customer satisfaction.
 Students will explore primary considerations of the market environment and marketing practices including price, promotion, distribution and product in an applied setting.
 Co-requisite or Pre-requisite: BA 101. *Waived for Communications and Graphic Design students pursuing both a Business Minor and an Advertising Management Minor. (offered Winter & Spring)